July 30, 31 - August 1, 2015

-This program is offered for 2.7 CEUs (Advanced level; Basic Communication Processes area).
+This program is offered for 2.7 CEUs (Advanced level: Basic Communication Process).

-A review of major (forebrain, midbrain, and hindbrain) neuroanatomical structures, meninges, vascular system, and cranial nerves
+A review of major (forebrain, midbrain, and hindbrain) neuroanatomical structures (meninges, vascular system, and cranial nerves) and craniotomy.

-Coronal and horizontal dissection of the brain to examine medullary centers and internal anatomy of the forebrain
+Coronal and axial dissections of the brain to examine the internal anatomy of the forebrain

 Higher mental functions, neuro-imaging, neurolinguistic considerations of neurosurgical techniques, advances in treatment of stroke syndromes, bioethics, and neural restitution